 Good air quality and near-natural ecosystems are common goods that the project partners have set themselves the goal of protecting.
 We draw attention to the fact that current policies are not sufficient to protect ecosystems, climate and health.
-Particularly in the case of emissions from agriculture, there are major deficits in the implementation of European directives in Germany.
+Particularly in the case of emissions from agriculture, there are major deficits in the implementation of European directives.
 National emission ceilings for ammonia have been exceeded for years.
-For methane, there are currently no even political targets or limits, despite the importance of gas for climate protection and air pollution control.
+For methane, there are currently no targets or limits, despite the importance of gas for climate protection and air pollution control.
 Consideration of both pollutants is important.
 In general, all activities to reduce methane and ammonia that have proven themselves in practice offer important starting points for the development of low-emission agriculture in the future.

 Read here the position paper on the Common Agricultural Policy by EEB.